 Engineering.
 First taught in 1871, the geological sciences and geophysics were moved

 from the College of Arts and Sciences during that same year.
 (University of Utah presidents

 Joseph T. Kingsbury and James E. Talmage both taught geology during their teaching

 careers.)
 Also in 1948, the departments of Fuels Engineering and Meteorology were

 added to the newly-created College of Mines and Mineral Industries.

-In 1988, the college was renamed the College of Mines and Earth Sciences to reflect the important educational components of the College in the area of earth sciences.
-Today, approximately one-half of the faculty specialize in earth sciences (geology, geophysics, and meteorology), with the balance specializing in minerals and material-related engineering, most specifically geological, metallurgical, and mining engineering.
-The college's varied resources have also expanded to include such facilities as the State Seismograph Station and the Central Receiving Center for Remote Earthquake Sensing.
+In 1988, the College was renamed the College of Mines and Earth Sciences to reflect the important educational components of the College in the area of earth sciences.
+Today, approximately half of the faculty specialize in earth sciences (geology, geophysics, and meteorology), with the other half specializing in minerals and material-related engineering, most specifically geological, metallurgical, and mining engineering.
+The College's varied resources have also expanded to include such facilities as the State Seismograph Station and the Central Receiving Center for Remote Earthquake Sensing.